 The longest-running and most successful dinner theatre in Australia, Dacula’s throws together a little bit of everything for a memorable night out.

-It all starts from the moment you walk into the venue and then take the ghost train into the actual theatre.
-An experience in itself.
+It all starts when you walk into the venue and then take the ghost train into the theatre – an experience in itself.

 The included dinner is a semi-set three-course meal, but the highlight is the signature dessert.
 The drinks are also themed!
-While the performance is an entertaining mix of burlesque, comedy and horror (kinda).
+While the performance is an entertaining mix of burlesque, comedy and horror (kind of).
 It’s a unique mix, you might have a fright, but you will certainly have a laugh.

 For something a bit different, check out Miami Marketta.

-Open on Wednesday, Friday and Saturday nights the market-style food stalls offer a huge variety of options to eat.
-While the atmosphere is, especially the local music acts, makes the whole experience a fun night out.
+Open on Wednesday, Friday and Saturday nights, the market-style food stalls offer a huge variety of options to eat.
+While the atmosphere, especially the local music acts, makes the whole experience a fun night out.

 Beyond The Gold Coast

-The Gold Coast really is a big area, with plenty to keep you occupied, no matter how long you are planning on visiting.
+The Gold Coast is a big area, with plenty to keep you occupied, no matter how long you plan on visiting.
 However, there is also plenty to explore beyond the Gold Coast as well.

 A quick day trip up to Brisbane is always an option.